katzenpost/katzenpost/specs/lioness.rst

    same key material is used to encrypt multiple blocks, beyond those made in [MPRA11]_.
-Conservative users may wish to avoid this behavior, use LIONESS as the building block for standard block cipher constructs that take initialization vectors, or incoporate initialization vectors in the ``H()`` and ``S()`` calls.
+Conservative users may wish to avoid this behavior, use LIONESS as the building block for standard block cipher constructs that take initialization vectors, or incorporate initialization vectors in the ``H()`` and ``S()`` calls.

 6. References